Harrisonthow/akkaya-lab/index.md

 {% capture text %}
-The Akkaya Lab has 20+ research assistants, comprised of high school students, undergraduates, and PhD candidates.
+The Akkaya Lab has 20+ research assistants, comprised of high school students, undergraduates, and PhD candidates from across the globe.

 {%
   include link.html
-  link="team"
+  link="/team"
-  text="Meet our team"
+  text="Meet the team"
   icon="fas fa-arrow-right"
   flip=true
 %}